KubeRocketCI/docs/versioned_docs/version-3.12/operator-guide/upgrade/upgrade-krci-3.12.md

             ```
             </details>

-        3. Update the KrakenD secret with the GitFusion URL variable.
+        3. Update the KrakenD secret with the GitFusion URL variable:

             :::note
             The `GITFUSION_URL` variable should point to the GitFusion service URL, e.g., `http://gitfusion.krci:8080`.